David Toop at White Cube (photo: Fabio Lugaro)

 «I was recovering from a traumatic event in my life».
 Through our time together in a digital, auditory realm, I detect hints of exhaustion emanating from a hidden sadness in David Toop’s voice from time to time.
 Even his intermittent breathy chuckles are masked by some palpable tragedy that is hard to ignore.
 It’s a subject we never breach during the conversation, but if it were of great consequence to this interview, David Toop strikes me as the type of person that would go into detail if necessary.
 I leave the comment hanging there in the air, like some universal truth that ties it all together and with its own origins irrelevant to the rest of the universe we’ve created here.
 It was this traumatic event that resulted in three periods of isolation, two of which were to be in Australia courtesy of Lawrence English. «His Idea was that it would be a writing residency, and I didn’t write a word»; the breathy chuckle rising through its scale as Mr. Toop punctuates the sentence suggests that perhaps guilt had something to do with his decision to release a record on Room 40.

 Instead the author used his time to get back to those activities that have always played such a fundamental role in his own progression as an artist. «I did a lot of thinking and I did a lot of listening and I did a lot of reading, and I did a lot of sleeping and just gazing out of windows.
 It was almost allowing things to come to the surface».
-One particular event on Tambourine mountain in Australia then played a significant role in the orchestration of the record that would eventually gestate out of these moments of isolation and yet again we find the practise of listening inform the composer’s work. «I was listening to birdsong in the daytime and at night it was cold and I was completely alone and it was silent.
+One particular event on Tambourine mountain in Australia then played a significant role in the orchestration of the record that would eventually gestate out of these moments of isolation and yet again we find the practice of listening inform the composer’s work. «I was listening to birdsong in the daytime and at night it was cold and I was completely alone and it was silent.
 I was listening to music, to this music that I’d been listening to in a very intense way for the last forty-five years.
 Going deep into it, going into some kind of trance, almost like I was taking some kind of drug and I found it extraordinary.
 Normally I don’t have time anymore, to listen with that degree of attention.
 I think reawakening my fascination with those styles of music was an important part of this record».

-A moment like this, a solitary moment between just you and the music, is a very intimate moment, an aspect of listening to music and composing music that is very central to Mr. Toop’s own creative practises. «One of the things that interests me is intimacy.
+A moment like this, a solitary moment between just you and the music, is a very intimate moment, an aspect of listening to music and composing music that is very central to Mr. Toop’s own creative practices. «One of the things that interests me is intimacy.
 How can we create intimate experiences?
 I think the implication from that is that listening can be a very intense and intimate experience».
 It’s something that he not only unintentionally conveys on the record with its moments of tension and resolution continuously drawing you closer to the music, but something that is imbedded in the very fibre of the record.
 Mr. Toop remembers specific examples where intimacy played a significant role in the recordings used on the album.
 The first was recording Rie Nakajima and her battery operated machines in his study. «At one point I was using the microphone as a drawing instrument on the paper pushing these things around.
 There was something close and intimate about that».There was also a recording session with saxophonist John Butcher, which he recalls quite vividly too. «He’s got a tiny room», remarks Mr. Toop of Mr. Butcher’s practise studio, «and we were crammed in there together.
 John’s playing is extraordinary.
 What he does is very powerful and intense, and there we were – me with my headphones, my laptop and the microphone, and him, doing this extraordinary high-pitched stuff.
 Again, just being enfolded in that sound and being in close proximity, there’s a physical intimacy just to creating it, let alone the characteristics of the music itself».

 A record would eventually come together when Mr. Toop was in Cornwall during a third period of isolation.
 With the intention still to write, Mr. Toop yet again didn’t write a word. («I’m being told something there of going away in isolation, I don’t write».)
 He was instead distracted by some of those recordings that were gathering cyber-dust somewhere buried deep in his computer. «I started to think about all these audio files that were on my laptop that were like orphans in a way.
 I started to put them together».
 These disparate recordings came as one in the context of these periods of isolation; Mr. Toop’s personal experiences at the time; and various indirect forces (we’ll call upon later), pulling at the fabric of the record. «I started to think of what I was reading, the notes I was making, the films I was watching and the atmosphere of the place».
 An album took final form when some of these audio files joined new recordings and David Toop’s broad brush painted over them, unifying them as one. «They became quite cohesive through a kind of intensity of vision at the time.
 Maybe isolation had something to do with it, maybe it was cumulative».
 Cumulative influences that come through on the album can go from Mr. Toop’s early experiences of R&B and blues, and investigating «the situation out of which this music had grown up», to works of visual art. «For my last book, Sinister Resonance I was looking at a lot of 16th and 17th century painting and one of the things that affected me was this idea of darkness in some of these paintings.
 And I think some of that darkness is in this record – I don’t know how, but I can tell it’s there».